marianaobmorais/inception/USER_DOC.md

 This command:
 - Builds all `Docker images` from custom `Dockerfiles`
 - Creates containers
-- Starts the infrastructure in `daemon` mode
+- Starts the infrastructure in `daemon` mode - runs in the background

 ## 2. Stopping the Project